-- 1. Complete a Permit to Audit Courses form found at Student Forms. - 2.
-Submit the completed form to Student Services in Barker Hall, 1st Floor (Financial Aid may be affected by this change).
+1. Complete a Permit to Audit Courses form found at Student Forms.

+2. Submit the completed form to Student Services in Barker Hall, 1st Floor (Financial Aid may be affected by this change).

-Note: Financial aid and veterans' benefits are not available for audited courses.
+Note: Financial Aid and VA educational benefits are not available for audited courses.